Yarmouth EOC L-R: Dave Vail VE1GM NCO for HF & Bernie Bonnar VE1UT on TMR

 - When Net Control ask for agencies to check in respond with your agency name only.
 Once they have all the agencies marked down they will then call you in by order of received.

-- When everyone has checked in at your location you can inform Net Control you are leaving the exercise.
+- When everyone from your location has checked in you can inform Net Control you are leaving the exercise.

 - Once Net Control acknowledge you are leaving, return to your home channel.